Content warning for colonization

 By all accounts, the social men were accepted wholly as men by the community.
 They would be allowed to go to ceremonies only for men and do tasks generally done by men.
 For the social men who had given birth and acquired property, their husbands (if alive) referred to them as "brother" rather than wife.

 With a complex web of community and kinship, the Nuer people were well-known for having a strong sense of solidarity.
-Though the Nuer would travel in smaller groups, they would collectively mobilize upon outside aggression and soon became well known by colonists as a force to be reconned.
+Though the Nuer would travel in smaller groups, they would collectively mobilize upon outside aggression and soon became well known by colonists as a force to be reconned with.
 Every step England made to colonize them produced intense backlash as they protected themselves and their way of life.

 In the 1930s, England deployed airplanes to firebomb Nuer villages and sacred sites.
 From the ground, they stole Nuer cattle.
 They described it as an "experiment in the pacification of primitive peoples."
 However, it was a direct attempt to force the Nuer people to pay taxes to the English government in reality.
 Even with these attacks, they never successfully forced the Nuer people to pay for their own colonization.